R&B singer Cee Lo Green will not return to NBC's 'The Voice'

-NEW YORK (Reuters) - Grammy-winning R&B singer Cee Lo Green, a judge on NBC’s “The Voice” singing competition, said he has decided to leave the popular show after four seasons but will continue to work with the television network.
+NEW YORK, Feb 19 (Reuters) - Grammy-winning R&B singer Cee Lo Green, a judge on NBC’s “The Voice” singing competition, said he has decided to leave the popular show after four seasons but will continue to work with the television network.

 Green made the surprise announcement on “The Ellen DeGeneres Show” daytime TV talk show on Wednesday.